Length contraction: Basis in relativity

 In special relativity, the observer measures events against an infinite latticework of synchronized clocks.

 First it is necessary to carefully consider the methods for measuring the lengths of resting and moving objects.
 Here, "object" simply means a distance with endpoints that are always mutually at rest, i.e., that are at rest in the same inertial frame of reference.
-If the relative velocity between an observer (or his measuring instruments) and the observed object is zero, then the proper length $L_0$ of the object can simply be determined by directly superposing a measuring rod.
+If the relative velocity between an observer and the observed object is zero, then the proper length $L_0$ of the object can simply be determined by directly superposing a measuring rod.
 However, if the relative velocity is greater than zero, then one can proceed as follows:

 Length contraction: Three blue rods are at rest in S, and three red rods in S'.
 At the instant when the left ends of A and D attain the same position on the axis of x, the lengths of the rods shall be compared.
 In S the simultaneous positions of the left side of A and the right side of C are more distant than those of D and F, while in S' the simultaneous positions of the left side of D and the right side of F are more distant than those of A and C.